Below we break down in more detail what an arborist can do for you, and the price range for each task.

-As a general rule of thumb, arborist do not charge an hourly rate, but instead charge by the job.
-An arborist’s main work is the removal and pruning of trees, and as every tree job is different (tree size, access), and every tree company is different (equipment, staff numbers, overheads etc.), they would all claim vastly different per hour prices.
+As every tree job is different (tree size, tree location on the property), and every tree arborist company is different (equipment, staff numbers, overheads, etc.), they all charge vastly different per-hour prices.

-Example: A small tree company with a crew of 3 labourers might take 5 hours to remove a tree.
-But a larger company with 6 labourers and a crane will do it in 1 hour 30 minutes for the same tree.
+Example: A large tree company with a crew of 3 laborers might take 5 hours to remove a tree.
+But a larger company with 6 laborers and a crane will do it in 1 hour 30 minutes for the same tree.

-Let’s image the price is $1000 for removal by both companies.
+Let’s imagine the price is $1000 for removal by both companies.

-The smaller company charges $200 per hour where the larger company charge $660 per hour.
-The larger company with the crane charges 3 time the hourly rate, yet the cost will be the same.
+The smaller company charges $200 per hour whereas the larger company charges $660 per hour.
+The larger company with the crane charges 3 times the hourly rate, yet the cost will be the same.

 Finding the best priced local arborists